aidanboyne/aidanboyne.github.io/_pages/Academic.md

 Biomechanics Reports
 ---
 While studying in Sweden, I wrote the following reprots detailing the biomechanical properties of rat bone and tendon.
 I really enjoyed the work and am proud of the results, viewable [_here (bone)_][5], and [_here (tendon)_][6].
-All of the data processing and visualization was handeled using numpy and matplotlib libraries in python.
+All of the data processing and visualization was handled using numpy and matplotlib libraries in python.
 The simulations were run with ANSYS Mechanical APDL.

 [5]:{{ http://aidanboyne.github.io }}/files/Bone_Lab_AidanBoyne.pdf
 [6]:{{ http://aidanboyne.github.io }}/files/Boyne_Aidan_tendonlab.pdf